eddieleejw/pytorch_playground/src/basics/README.md

 # Basics

 This folder will be focused on coding various components of neural net architectures from scratch.
+This inclues:

+- Forward passes through layers/activations/losses/etc
+- Backward passes through layers/activations/losses/etc by backpropagation
+- Moving models to a device
+- Optimization step

 # Directory structure